protocol/launchpad/docs/filecoin/how-filecoin-works.md

 #### Storage & Retrieval Markets | Filecoin Research - Juan Benet and Jeromy Johnson

-In this 4 minute talk by Jeromy Johnson & Juan Benet, understand how Filecoin, which differs from most blockchains in how it incentivizes storage,
+In this 4 minute talk by Jeromy Johnson & Juan Benet, understand how Filecoin, which differs from most blockchains in how it incentivizes storage, interacts with both storage and retrieval markets.

 {% embed url="https://www.youtube.com/watch?v=TzfcqPzSR0s" %}